An Essential Step-By-Step Guide to Sharps Disposal for Home Patients

 FDA-Cleared Sharps Containers

-Using approved FDA-cleared sharps containers helps guard humans and the environment alike by providing an efficient manner in storing/disposing such hazardous objects like those mentioned above – Available sources include pharmacies, medical supply companies healthcare providers & even online stores!
+Using approved FDA-cleared sharps containers helps guard humans and the environment alike by providing an efficient manner of storing and disposing of such hazardous objects like those mentioned above.
+Available sources include pharmacies, medical supply companies, healthcare providers, and even online stores.

 Alternative Household Containers